 SVG OMG turns the command line of SVGO (the previous tool) into a GUI version that more intuitive and easy to use.
 Just toggle the buttons to activate or deactivate each feature.
 In the end you can grab the result as image files and code as well.

 When you work on Illustrator, the exported SVG contains some information that is not neccessary.
 With this tool you will get the optimized version of your exported SVG right from your Illustrator workspace.
 This tool adds a panel with some options to optimize SVG.
-You can get SVG Now from the Creative Cloud Add-ons page.

 Want to export SVG files to PNG form?
 Without opening applications like Illustrator to do so?
 Use this SVG to PNG Converter tool to get image outputs in PNG format and also PNG Base64 data URI if you need it.